verhas/string/README.md

 got used to.

-It gets more interesting when you want to have the string before the last occurence of `ab`.
+It gets more interesting when you want to have the string before the last occurrence of `ab`.
 Using StringUtils you write `StringUtils.substringBeforeLast("abrakadabra","ab")`.
 A bit different functionality and a new method.
 Using Javax0::string you write this as the following: